-VPNs are non-negotiable when torrenting these days, meaning you simply have to brave the impact on speed that comes with them.
+VPNs are non-negotiable when torrenting these days, meaning you simply have to accept the impact on speed that comes with them.
 If you subscribe to one of our recommended services, however, this impact should be negligible, meaning loss of download speed has to come from somewhere else.

 Individual download speeds are subject to several factors beyond the purview of this guide, but the most important things to consider when torrenting are:

 The amount of peers that are seeding the torrent you are downloading.
-In a peer-to-peer network, it simply boils down to the more seeders there are, the faster you will download the file in question.
+In a peer-to-peer network, it boils down to - the more seeders there are, the faster you will download the file in question.
 Higher numbers usually show that a torrent is trustworthy, too, so it's always worth choosing files with a good seed (upload) to leech (download) ratio.

 How much bandwidth you allow your BitTorrent client to use.
-Those that share more are often benefitted by faster download speeds, so it is always worth considering a higher max download and upload speed if you want to save time in the future.
+Those that share more are often benefit from faster download speeds, so it is always worth considering a higher max download and upload speed if you want to save time in the future.
 This has to be balanced with the online habits of the rest of the household and is limited by whatever internet package you pay for.

 NAT firewalls can create a bottleneck, restricting incoming connections so that fewer peers are able to come through.
 Rather than suffering the limited upload speed as a result, we recommend port forwarding if your VPN supports the feature, as this can take away some pressure.

-How to test the kill switch
+How to test the kill-switch

 Connect your VPN.